decawas/cursle/README.md

 cursle is a terminal-based wordle clone made in python and curses which you can play as many times as you like, challenge your friends by sending them a gamecode or sync with the wordle on New York Times

-## Deprication:

-Cursle is finished.
-However, i will continue to add languages for a while as well as correct for whenever New York Times skips a word

 ## To run:

 Clone the repository with "git clone https://github.com/decawas/cursle" or you can Download ZIP<br />